Current status

 Is DAGKnight live?

-No. DAGKnight is a parameterless/adaptive consensus upgrade direction, not current mainnet behavior.
+No. DAGKnight is a parameterless/adaptive consensus upgrade direction.
+Current mainnet behavior uses GHOSTDAG.

 Is Toccata live?